Is Cinnamon Good For Babies?

 - Ways to Include Cinnamon in Your Baby’s Diet

-Cinnamon is a popular spice used in a range of products and as a herb in certain alternative medicine.
+Cinnamon is a popular spice used in a range of products and as an herb in certain alternative medicines.
 It is basically the inner bark of the cinnamon tree and has been used for hundreds of years as a spice and medicine.
+Cinnamon adds a wonderful flavour to any dish it’s added to – be it sweet or savoury.

 If you’re a parent to an infant, you must be looking to introduce different spices in his diet once he turns 6 months of age.
-Cinnamon, also known as the wonder spice, is known to have many health benefits, but you must be thinking if it’s safe for a baby.
+But can babies have cinnamon?
+Cinnamon, also known as the wonder spice, is known to have many health benefits.
+You must be wondering if it’s safe to give cinnamon for a baby.
 Let’s find out!

 Is It Safe to Give Cinnamon to Babies?